The 3 Core Home Warranty Plan Types

 What is the difference between a systems-only and a comprehensive home warranty plan?

-A systems-only plan covers major home infrastructure like HVAC, plumbing, and electrical — but not appliances.
-A comprehensive plan bundles both systems and appliances under one contract.
-Comprehensive plans cost more (up to $99/month) but provide the broadest protection, making them ideal for older homes where both systems and appliances are at risk of failure.
+A systems-only plan covers major home infrastructure like HVAC, plumbing, and electrical, but not appliances, and averages around $51 per month in 2026.
+A comprehensive plan bundles both systems and appliances under one contract at an average of about $87 per month.
+Comprehensive plans cost more but provide the broadest protection, making them ideal for older homes where both systems and appliances are at risk of failure.

 Are home warranty add-ons worth the extra cost?

 It depends entirely on what your home has.
-If you own a pool, septic system, or well pump, add-on coverage is almost always worth it — a single pool pump repair can cost $500–$1,500, while the add-on itself runs just $5–$15/month.
+If you own a pool, septic system, or well pump, add-on coverage is almost always worth it, since a single pool pump repair can cost $500 to $2,500 while the add-on itself runs just $4 to $36 per month at providers like Liberty Home Guard.
 However, adding coverage for features you don't own or rarely use is simply wasted money.
 Prioritize add-ons that match your home's actual features and geographic risk factors.

 Is it better to pay for a home warranty monthly or annually?

-Annual payment is generally the smarter financial choice if you can afford the upfront cost, saving most homeowners $50–$100 per year compared to paying monthly.
+Annual payment is generally the smarter financial choice if you can afford the upfront cost, saving most homeowners $50 to $100 per year compared to paying monthly.
 Monthly payment is better suited to short-term homeowners, landlords with seasonal properties, or those who want flexibility to switch providers without losing a year's worth of premiums.
+Just remember service call fees averaging around $100 (and often $75 to $150) apply on top of either payment structure.

 What's the best home warranty option for a first-time homebuyer?